Gyoudmon/Japanese/literacy/phonology/README.md

 it is safe to follow the simple definition.
 Given that opening the mouth will lower the tongue from the viewpoint of the palate, moving the tongue vertically can be simplified to opening and closing the mouth, which adjusts the aperture of the jaw.
-As is in figure 1.1, the IPA prefers the `open`/`close` model, which inverts the `high`/`low` model..
+As is in figure1.1, the IPA prefers the `open`/`close` model, which inverts the `high`/`low` model..
 The three corner vowels, \[i\], \[A\], and \[u\], have articulatory definitions, other cardinal vowels are auditorily equidistant amongst